 It is increasingly popular for brides to opt for fitted wedding bands around their engagement ring.
 Using a 3D scanner provides the perfect outline of the engagement ring, allowing a 100% accurate fit on the wedding band designed using 3d software such as Matrix or Rhinojewel.

 By scanning stones, a CAD Designer can create 100% accurate settings within their model; the ideal option for fancy cut stones.

 3D scanning allows businesses to keep 3D files of all their stock for insurance or valuation purposes.
 Personal customers can keep a precise record of their precious jewellery pieces so that if the worst should happen, the items can be easily replicated.

-Our Solutionix 3DS LED light structured HD scanner can scan pieces up to 100mm in size.
+Our Tupel 3D MK2 8 Megapixel LED light structured UHD scanner can scan pieces up to 100mm in size.
 Please email us with enquiries about scanning bigger pieces.
-The end result is a high quality scan fully prepared for printing or for further work.
+The end result is a high-quality scan fully prepared for printing or for further work.

-Prices start from £30 including VAT, depending on the size and scanning time of your piece.
-Please email us at email@example.com for a no-obligation quote.
+Prices start from £30, depending on the size and scanning time of your piece.
+Please email us at firstname.lastname@example.org for a no-obligation quote.